 Two: Add the leftover roast beef and spread with with horseradish sauce.

-Four: Top with another slice of bread and enjoy.
+Four: Add the cheese and top with another slice of bread and enjoy.

 The roast beef really is the star of this sandwich, so you need to make sure it's really special.
 I mean, you could buy ready cooked slices from the deli if you are wanting to save time, but the beauty of this sandwich is that it makes use of leftovers from a Sunday roast.

 The great thing about a sandwich like this is how easy it is to adapt.
-Ours is perhaps a bit random, but it was born out of whatever we had left in the fridge.
+Our beef sandwich is perhaps a bit random, but it was born out of whatever we had left in the fridge.
 That's the best thing about a leftovers sandwich.

 What is a sandwich without cheese?
 We have gone all out and added brie and cheddar.
 Seeing as this is a leftovers sandwich, why not use it as an opportunity to use leftovers from the Christmas cheeseboard.